 The science supporting positive psychology has sparked a huge increase in degree programs.

-It makes sense: when we understand the “why” of positive human functioning, we can unlock whatever beliefs block us from our greater potential.
+It makes sense: when we understand the “why” of positive human functioning, we can apply that knowledge to our own lives and unlock our true potential.

 Masters Degree in Positive Psychology

 The University of Pennsylvania offered the first Masters in Applied Positive Psychology (MAPP).
 It was the first institution to offer a master’s degree in the field, and it is known as one of the birthplaces of positive psychology.

 Students in this program get the opportunity to study with one of the legendary founders of the field, Dr. Martin Seligman.
 Additionally, the impressive faculty roster includes positive powerhouses James Pawelski, Angela Duckworth and Karen Reivich, among others.

 This program is a good option for those who are not in the UPenn neighborhood and are not able to relocate; there are 10 required on-site visits to the university, but the rest of the program does not require being on campus.
 During the on-site visits, students and faculty meet for intensive weekends of learning and networking.

 There are no positive psychology prerequisites for admission to this program, as it is designed for people from a wide variety of backgrounds.